Early Edition: Supporting characters

 Chuck was a foil to Gary, being a somewhat cynical, wisecracking realist in contrast to Gary's growing idealism.
 In early episodes, Chuck seeks to parlay the advance knowledge provided by the newspaper into windfall profits (e.g., sports betting and stock-market 'insider trading').
 Over time, however, he begins to take a role in helping and backing up Gary as a problem-solver.

 Marissa often was the voice of reasonable conscience, balancing Gary's earnest idealism against Chuck's skeptical realism.
-Chuck also did the voice over narration at the opening and closing scenes of the episodes in season one, but this role would diminish during season two, save for a few episodes.
-Instead a standard line was used during opening credits, and a closing narration remained in a few episodes, but as season three progressed there was no narration for either the opening or closing scenes, and the episodes "Walk Don't Run" and "Deadline" had fictional Chicago Sun-Times columnist Molly Greene do the closing narration as part of her column.
+Chuck also did the voice over narration at the opening and closing scenes of the episodes in season one, but this role was reduced during season two.
+Instead a standard line was used during opening credits, and a closing narration remained in a few episodes, but as season three progressed, there was no narration for either the opening or closing scenes, and the episodes "Walk Don't Run" and "Deadline" had fictional Chicago Sun-Times columnist Molly Greene do the closing narration as part of her column.

 Stevens's departure from the show after two seasons changed the dynamic of the show.
-The device of his voice-over narration was shifted to at first Gary and then Marissa in season three.
+His voice-over narration was shifted to at first Gary and then Marissa in season three.
 This was eventually done away with, the theme music was changed, and there began a revolving door of foils for Gary, including Patrick Quinn (Billie Worley) and Erica Paget (Kristy Swanson).
 The latter had a romantic subplot with Gary.
 Stevens made several guest appearances on the show after leaving, and several of the characters stayed (such as the hard-boiled detective Crumb, and Gary's bartender Patrick).

 Guest stars

 During the series' run, Early Edition also featured many notable guest stars from television, feature films, and other entertainment industries.

 Notable TV actors who appeared include Anna Chlumsky, Fyvush Finkel, Felicity Huffman, Ken Jenkins, Jane Krakowski, Laura Leighton, Robert Duncan McNeil, Cynthia Nixon, Pauley Perrette, Robert Picardo and Michael Shannon.

 Academy Award winner Louis Gossett, Jr had a major role in the season two episode "The Medal".

-Former Chicago Sun-Times publisher David Radler appeared several times as the publisher of the Sun-Times, the newspaper that was delivered to Gary, while movie reviewer Roger Ebert made a cameo as himself.
+Former Chicago Sun-Times publisher David Radler appeared several times as the publisher of the Sun-Times, the newspaper that was delivered to Gary, while film critic Roger Ebert made a cameo as himself.
 Other cameos include Tara Lipinski, Coolio, Tone Loc, Dick Butkus, Pat O'Brien, and Martina McBride.

 There was a season two cross-over with Chicago Hope with Héctor Elizondo, Jayne Brook and Rocky Carroll playing their characters from that show.
 Also during season three, CBS used an Early Edition episode as a promotional vehicle for the network's Martial Law TV series starring martial arts expert Sammo Hung.
 In the fourth and final season, professional wrestlers Tommy Dreamer and New Jack guest starred in the episode "Mel Schwartz, Bounty Hunter".
 A season two episode ended with a colorized clip of Rod Serling informing viewers they had just watched a tale from The Twilight Zone.